 All 1Ls are invited to participate in Notre Dame’s alumni mentorship program.
 The blog post linked here describes what the program involves and how to sign up but perhaps you’re wondering what actually happens with students in the mentorship program.
 How does connecting with your mentor help you?
 Does your mentor really want to hear from you?
-Earlier this week, I talked with 2L Garrett Packer, who was assigned a mentor in Detroit and will be heading to a firm in Detroit this summer, about his experience with the program.
+Last year, I talked with then 2L, now 3L Garrett Packer, who was assigned a mentor in Detroit, headed to a firm in Detroit his 2L summer, and then accepted a post-graduate offer to return to that firm after law school about his experience with the program.

 KMB: When you filled out the mentorship program survey, how did you decide what kind of mentor you wanted?

 GP: I knew I wanted to be in Detroit and wanted to do corporate transaction work.
 Going into law school and the mentorship program, I didn’t know what the main firms in Detroit were so I thought it would be helpful to get connected with a contact in the market to help me navigate the firm world.

 GP: I got paired with an Associate at Honigman in Detroit and when I got the email telling me I was paired with him, I didn’t know what that meant.
 I had never heard of Honigman.
 Meeting with him, I realized he was pretty legitimate and Honigman was a really good firm in Detroit.
 Going into our first mentorship lunch, I wasn’t looking for someone to give me a job.
 I just saw it as him helping me out with a conversation.
 Throughout the whole process, in the back of my mind, I knew it was a contact I could have at a really great firm in an informal setting that I wouldn’t otherwise have.

 KMB: How did meeting with your mentor 1L year affect the OCI process?